rhysd/vim-grammarous/README.md

 1. It makes LanguageTool check grammar (It takes a while)
 2. It highlights the locations of detected grammar errors
-3. When you move the cursor on a location of error, it automatically shows the error with the information window.
+3. When you move the cursor to a location of an error, it automatically shows the error with the information window.

 Please do `:GrammarousCheck --help` to show more detail about the command.